 - As per all Aspire events, course finishes are well stocked with food and beverages.
-These activities will be staged out of the Hannegan Pass Trail Head Parking lot
+These activities will be staged out of the Hannegan Pass Trail Head Parking lot.

 8-9am.
 Aspire will serve a hot morning breakfast

-10. Final shuttle departs for Bellingham
+10. Shuttle departs for Burlington

 Noon.
-Shuttle arrival Bellingham
+Shuttle arrival Burlington